New money weakens returns, set to drive insurance M&A

-After record insurance deals totaling $126 billion in 2015, the figure for the first seven months of this year is only $15 billion, insurance broker Willis Towers Watson said.
+After record insurance deals totalling $126 billion in 2015, the figure for the first seven months of this year is only $15 billion, insurance broker Willis Towers Watson said.

 But that drop-off was likely to be just a pause, with too much money chasing too little business.